raphaelquast/EOmaps/README.md

   - plots of large (>1M datapoints) irregularly sampled datasets are generated in a few seconds!
   - Represent your data as shapes with actual geographic dimensions
   - Re-project the data to any crs supported by `cartopy`
-- Add annotations, overlays, WebMap-layers etc. to the maps and get a nice colorbar with a colored histogram on top
+- Add annotations, overlays, WebMap-layers etc. to the maps
+- ... and get a nice colorbar with a colored histogram on top!

 #### 🌎 Turn your maps into powerful interactive data-analysis widgets
 - Add "callbacks" to interact with your data